Motorradreise Packliste: Was du wirklich brauchst

 3. Tools and Breakdown Assistance

-• Compact toolkit or multi-tool
+• Compact onboard tool kit or multitool

 • Tire repair kit (for tubeless tires)